syronlabs/stellar-mcp/README.md

     ### Method Parameter Types

-    The parser supports various parameter and return types:
+    The parser supports various parameter and return types.
+Note that the `env` parameter is automatically filtered out from the interface as it is provided by the Soroban blockchain environment.

     1. **Primitive Types**
     ```rust